 An RFM analysis is simply a tool to give you an idea of how much of your revenue comes from repeat customers vs. new customers, and which levers you can pull to try to make customers happier so they become repeat purchasers.
 Your company's RFM analysis might indicate that customers aren't satisfied with your product or service after their initial purchase, or that customers who are upsold or cross-sold are more likely to purchase again than other customers.

-An RFM analysis helps you find commonalities and differences between customers who repeat purchase and customers who don't to help you learn where there are gaps in your customer experience.
+An RFM analysis helps you find commonalities and differences between customers who repeat purchases and customers who don't to help you learn where there are gaps in your customer experience.